A comprehensive website for sharing fundamental information about biochemical pathways and genomes with researchers around the world

 The BioCyc database collection is a set of more than 9,300 Pathway/Genome Databases (PGDBs) describing many sequenced genomes.
-The comprehensive website enables researchers around the world share fundamental information about biochemical pathways and genomes.
+The comprehensive website enables researchers around the world to share fundamental information about biochemical pathways and genomes.

 PGDBs describe the entire genome of an organism, as well as its biochemical pathways and (when curated) its regulatory network.
 All PGDBs are structured within a rich ontology that supports computational exploration.
 BioCyc supports activities in drug discovery, agriculture, and biotechnology by enhancing the understanding of biological systems.